How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 -

-Putting off decisions or actions until circumstances force your hand.
-This is often a sign of decision overwhelm, not procrastination.
+Putting off decisions or actions until circumstances force the issue.
+This can be a sign of decision overwhelm, not procrastination.

 -

-Believing you should “just try harder” when decision fatigue is physiological.
+Believing the answer is to “just try harder” when decision fatigue may reflect overload.

 -